 What To Do After You Downloaded OpenRules Decision Manager

-So, you already downloaded and unzip “OpenRulesDecisionManager_8.x.x” into the folder “OpenRulesDecisionManager“.
+You reached this page after you already downloaded and unzipped the file “OpenRulesDecisionManager_8.x.x.zip” from here or here.
+It means you already have the folder “OpenRulesDecisionManager” on your local hard drive.
 First, make sure that you have JDK 1.8 or higher installed – see the above Pre-Requisites.

-To install the latest OpenRules Decision Manager on your computer, you need to execute “install.bat” from “openrules.config” – just double-click on this file from your File Manager.
+To install the latest OpenRules Decision Manager on your computer, with your File Manager go to “OpenRulesDecisionManager/openrules.config” and execute “install.bat” – just double-click on this file.

 You need to have Internet connection as the installation will download different related products freely available for downloads.
 The installation may take up to 1-2 minutes based on your connection speed displaying all downloadable files at the “black” screen.
 There should be no red messages and at the end you will receive the message: